 (2) A departing employee who would have been required to file a disclosure pursuant to section 225 of the Government Ethics Act shall file a to-date disclosure with the employee’s personnel authority within 30 days after termination of employment.

-(d) Ethics Counseling and Safe Harbor.
+(c) Ethics Counseling and Safe Harbor.

 (1) The General Counsel shall provide at the request of an employee confidential advice about compliance with the Code of Conduct and any other applicable laws and regulations.